-immigration attorney & executive director
+immigration attorney & CO-executive director

 A refugee and immigrant to various countries herself, Nilou is deeply committed to standing up for the rights of immigrants in the United States and worldwide.